-It is the intent of the Bureau of Petroleum Storage Systems to encourage the use of a wide range of cleanup
+It is the intent of the Petroleum Restoration Program to encourage the use of a wide range of cleanup

 strategies and techniques in the petroleum cleanup program in order to achieve the most cost-effective and efficient cleanup

 of contaminated sites.
 In keeping with this philosophy, the Department has created the Innovative Technology Acceptance

 program.
 The purpose of the program is to provide a mechanism to recognize innovative technologies as viable alternatives to

 be considered for the cleanup of contaminated sites.
 Recognition by the Department that technologies are considered viable

 will provide a degree of exposure and credibility that may result in the consideration and use of these cleanup techniques

 on a greater number of contaminated sites.
 This program is limited to petroleum contaminated sites and related technologies,